-Western Law offers several combined undergraduate degree programs with other faculties and departments at Western:
+Western Law currently offers two combined undergraduate degree programs with other faculties and departments at Western:

 - HBA/JD (Business)

-**Please note that the Faculty of Law expects the 2018/19 academic year to be the final intake for our combined programs with Computer Science, Information and Media Studies, Kinesiology, and Political Science, such that only students beginning at Western University in the Fall of 2015 (or earlier) will be eligible to apply for those four combined programs.
+**Please note that the 2018/19 academic year was the final intake for our combined programs with Computer Science, Information and Media Studies, Kinesiology, and Political Science, such that only students beginning at Western University in the Fall of 2015 (or earlier) were eligible to apply for these four combined programs.

 Students in these programs complete both degrees in six academic years instead of the seven years that would be required if the degrees were completed separately, as follows:

 |Years 1-3||First three years of undergraduate program